 Symptoms of Hypoplastic Left Heart Syndrome

-Most babies with this syndrome develop symptoms within the first few hours after birth.
-Sometimes it takes a few days.
+Most babies with hypoplastic left heart syndrome (HLHS) develop symptoms within the first days after birth if not properly treated.

 Common symptoms include:

 - Bluish skin, lips or nailbeds (cyanosis) or pale skin